 On May 13, 2021, we closed the US\$6.0 million Debenture with Hepalink.
-The Debenture bears interest at 10% per annum, payable on the May 13, 2022 maturity date.
+The Debenture bears interest at 10% per annum.
+Subsequent to March 31, 2022, the maturity date of the Debenture was amended from May 13, 2022 to May 13, 2023.
 Hepalink may elect to convert the principal amount of the Debentures and accrued and unpaid interest thereon into common shares of the Company at a conversion price equal to the lesser of CAD\$0.93 per share and the 5-day volume weighted average trading price of the common shares on the date of conversion.
 The secured convertible debenture is a hybrid instrument consisting of a financial instrument and an embedded derivative, being the conversion option.
 The embedded derivative is separated from the host contract and accounted for separately as the economic characteristics and risks of the host contract and the embedded derivative are not closely related.
 The conversion option contains a variable conversion price and the conversion price is denominated in a foreign currency.
 As a result, conversion will result in a variable number of our shares being issued at conversion; as such, the conversion feature has been classified as a derivative liability at fair value through profit or loss.